 \subsection{Identification of noise regimes}

-Based on the current understanding of the local statistics of noise in a processed frame, we aim now to spatially delimit both noise regimes in the image.
-To do so, we try to find the best radial distance approximation from the star where residual speckle noise starts to become negligible compared to background noise (Fig.~\ref{fig:split_assumption}), which is uniform over the whole field-of-view.
+Based on our understanding of the local statistics of noise in a processed frame, we aim now to spatially delimit both noise regimes in the image.
+To do so, we try to find the best radial distance approximation from the star where residual speckle noise starts to become negligible compared to background noise (Fig.~\ref{fig:split_assumption}), which is assumed to be uniform over the whole field of view.